GabrielAlpay/LLM-review/README.md

 The ideas of functional programming have had a significant effect on software development.
 Mainstream languages have embraced concepts such as immutability, higher-order functions, and lazy evaluation, leading to enhanced code modularity, safety, and performance.
 Functional programming's impact persists in shaping our approach to addressing intricate software engineering challenges today.

 ## References
-Harold Abelson and Gerald Jay Sussman, "Structure and Interpretation of Computer Programs" – A seminal text on functional programming and its foundations.
-John Hughes, "Why Functional Programming Matters" (1984) – Discusses the advantages of functional programming in terms of modularity and code reuse.
-Simon Peyton Jones, "The Implementation of Functional Programming Languages" (1987) – An influential book detailing the design and implementation of languages like Haskell.
+- Harold Abelson and Gerald Jay Sussman, "Structure and Interpretation of Computer Programs" -John Hughes, "Why Functional Programming Matters" (1984) -Simon Peyton Jones, "The Implementation of Functional Programming Languages" (1987) -Maurice Herlihy and Nir Shavit, "The Art of Multiprocessor Programming"
-Maurice Herlihy and Nir Shavit, "The Art of Multiprocessor Programming" – Examines how functional programming ideas such as immutability contribute to safe concurrent programming.